 This strain would be best suited for your everyday smoker, as THC levels are quite high ranging from 19-27% THC.
 We would advise using this product in small amounts if you have a mild THC tolerance, giving this time to take effect before adjusting your dose.
 This strain would be best suited for evening or nighttime use.

-The flowers on the strain can be described as tight, colorful buds, which are coated in a fine layer of crystal.
+The flowers on the strain can be described as tight, colourful buds, which are coated in a fine layer of crystal.
 This would be the perfect strain for a photo opportunity as it has a beautiful look, and intense purple hues.
 The flavors of this strain mostly come from the Purple Urkle parent as it carries through the berry, and grape flavors.

-Sample submitted: “Granddaddy Purple” dried cannabis flowers.
+Sample submitted: “Grand Daddy Purple Kush” dried cannabis flowers.